boi4/libpfasst-doc/content/open-mpi/_index.md

 [openpmix](https://gitlab.inria.fr/dynres/dyn-procs/openpmix),
 [ompi](https://gitlab.inria.fr/dynres/dyn-procs/ompi).

-For development, it might help to enable debug symbols within Open MPI.
-To enable these, add the `--enable-debug` flag in the Open MPI configure command in `install_docker.sh`.
+For development, it might help to enable debug symbols within Open MPI and other runtime libraries.
+To enable these, add the `--enable-debug` flag when running `install_docker.sh`.